nmarks99/turtlebot3-ekf-slam/README.md

 - nuturtle_description - Defines the turtlebot's physical properties
 - nurtle_control - Recieves body twist commands and converts them to commands to move the robot
 - turtlelib
-  - `rigid2D`: A 2D rigid body transformations library
+  - rigid2D: A 2D rigid body transformations library
-  - `diff_drive`: A differential drive robot library
+  - diff_drive: A differential drive robot library
+  - kalman: Extended Kalman Filter library
 - nuslam - Extended Kalman Filter SLAM for estimating the robot's pose and map based on sensor data

 ## Demonstation of turtlebot driving in a circle